Ocellaris clownfish

 The ocellaris clownfish (Amphiprion ocellaris), also known as the false percula clownfish or common clownfish, is a marine fish belonging to the family Pomacentridae, which includes clownfishes and damselfishes.
-Amphiprion ocellaris are found in different colors, depending on where they are located.
-For example, black Amphiprion ocellaris with white bands can be found near northern Hawaii, USA, North America, Australia, Southeast Asia, and Japan.
-Orange or red-brown Amphiprion ocellaris also exist with three similar white bands on the body and head.
-Amphiprion ocellaris can be distinguished from other Amphiprion species based on the number of pectoral rays and dorsal spines.
-Amphiprion ocellaris are known to grow about 11 cm (4.3 inches) long.
-Like many other fish species, females are, however, larger than males.
-The life cycle of Amphiprion ocellaris varies in whether they reside at the surface or bottom of the ocean.
+A. ocellaris are found in different colors, depending on where they are located.
+For example, black A. ocellaris with white bands can be found near northern Hawaii, USA, North America, Australia, Southeast Asia, and Japan.
+Orange or red-brown A. ocellaris also exist with three similar white bands on the body and head.
+A. ocellaris can be distinguished from other Amphiprion species based on the number of pectoral rays and dorsal spines.
+A. ocellaris are known to grow about 11 cm (4.3 inches) long.
+Females are larger than males.
+The life cycle of A. ocellaris varies in whether they reside at the surface or bottom of the ocean.
 When they initially hatch, they reside near the surface.
-However, when Amphiprion ocellaris enter into the juvenile stage of life, they travel down to the bottom to find shelter in a host anemone.
+However, when A. ocellaris enter into the juvenile stage of life, they travel down to the bottom to find shelter in a host anemone.
 Once they find their anemone, they form a symbiotic relationship with them.